Eric J Ma's Website

 If you don't already have it, install pipx globally:

-pixi global add pipx
+pixi global install pipx

 Now, you'll have pipx available globally: